A two-parameter deformation of the quasi-shuffle and new bases of quasi-symmetric functions: Extension to other algebras

 \section{Extension to other algebras}

 The algebra of quasi-symmetric functions has a noncommutative version $\WQSym$ (Word Quasi-Symmetric functions) consisting of the invariants of Hivert's quasi-symmetrizing action of the symmetric group on the free associative algebra \cite{NCSF7}.
-The product of the monomial basis of $\WQSym$ is described by convolution of packed words
+The \emph{packed word} $u=\pack(w)$ associated with a word $w\in A^*$ is obtained by the following process.
+If $b_1<b_2<\ldots <b_r$ are the letters occuring in $w$, $u$ is the image of $w$ by the homomorphism $b_i\mapsto a_i$.
+A word $u$ is said to be \emph{packed} if $\pack(u)=u$.
+We denote by $\PW$ the set of packed words.
+With such a word, we associate the polynomial